 Support for a new flagship — and a legacy.

-Not long after University President Eric Kaler outlined plans for a$300 million research building on Case Quad, the Case Alumni Association committed $5 million to the project — the largest gift in its 138-year history.
+Not long after University President Eric Kaler outlined plans for a$300 million research building on Case Quad, the Case Alumni Association committed $5 million to the project — the largest financial commitment in its 138-year history.
 Several Case alumni stepped forward with generous donations of their own, lending the capital campaign a promising start.

 Kaler, a chemical engineer, had argued an investment in research facilities is long overdue at CWRU.
 But that’s not all that’s been resonating with Case alumni as plans for the Interdisciplinary Science and Engineering Building take shape.